Tevz-Beskovnik/esprs-fs/README.md

 }
 ```

+This adds all the generated bindings to intelisense autocomplete.
 Please note though that this config only works for riscv targets (`riscv32imac-esp-espidf`)

 ## Running and flashing